The State Government intends to consult on, develop and introduce legislation to criminalise coercive control.

 Criminalising coercive control

-This Government is committed to criminalising coercive control, and to building on the important discussions that have already started with the sector and the broader community.
-It is important that we get this right.
+The Government is committed to criminalising coercive control, and to building on the important discussions that have already started with the sector and the broader community.

 Previous consultation